Xiaofuhe/QC-pipeline-Tracula/README.md

 ## Disclaimer
 Please note the scripts released in this repository are provided “as is” without warranty or guarantee of any kind, either express or implied, including but not limited to any warranty of noninfringement, merchantability, and/or fitness for a particular purpose.

-The use of the scripts and tools is At Your Own Risk.
-We are not responsible for any damage incurred with the use of the scripts and tools.
-You are responsible for reviewing and testing before use in any environment.
+The use of the scripts and the tools is At Your Own Risk, the user is responsible for reviewing before use in any environment.
+We are not liable for any losses, damages or other liabilities.

-## License

-Apache License 2.0

 ## References

-If you use this tool, please cite the following:
+If you use this tool, please cite the following papers:

 -	He X. et al. 2014.
 "Automated Assessment of the Quality of Diffusion Tensor Imaging Data Using Color Cast of Color-Encoded Fractional Anisotropy Images", Magnetic resonance imaging 32(5): 446-56.
 -	He X. et al. 2020.
 "A Quality Control Pipeline for Probabilistic Reconstruction of White-matter Pathways", Journal of Neuroscience Methods, under revision.